 In 2016, Illinois stopped using the term ‘custody’ and began referring instead to the allocation of parenting responsibilities and parenting time, with the former referring to responsibility for decision making related to a child’s education, religion, and living arrangements.
 Courts generally presume that awarding equal parenting time and allowing both parents to have an equal say in parental responsibilities is in a child’s best interests, although in some cases, they are willing to limit these parental rights.

 How parenting time and decision making responsibility are divided has important repercussions for the children involved, whose personal lives, extracurricular activities, and education could be affected.
-For help coming up with a parenting plan that is in your own child’s best interests, please contact our dedicated child custody and visitation attorneys today.
+For help coming up with a parenting plan that is in your own child’s best interests, please contact our dedicated Schaumburg divorce attorneys today.

 Allocating Parenting Responsibilities vs Parenting Time